atifmajeed/ns-fan-ui/README.md

 * Run tests with Chrome Headless (for example in build pipeline) and create a code coverage report
 - `ng test --browsers ChromeHeadless --code-coverage true`.
 - This command will also generate code coverage reports under 'coverage' folder to indicate code covered by the unit tests
+- This repository uses GitHub Actions to execute unit tests on check-ins.
+This file triggers these tests (.github\workflows\main.yml)

 ## Running end-to-end tests